 SCC board chairman Don E. Patton remarked, “Today is a great day!
 By providing trained employees, this facility will help local business and industry achieve more.”

 The newly appointed president of Shawnee Community College, Dr. Tim Bellamey said, “This Career Technology Center serves as a bold reminder of the College’s continuing commitment to our community.”
-The building will provide space to upgrade the current welding, heating and air conditioning, and sheet metal fabrication programs.
+The building can provide space to upgrade heating, air conditioning, current coded welding services, and sheet metal fabrication programs.
+The building would be constructed in accordance with government standards.
+The metalwork facilities are expected to be equipped with some of the latest welding devices including Hypertherm powermax XP models as well as other innovative welding tools.

 The 7,200-square-foot technical classroom and lab facility will be located southwest of the main campus.
 Project completion is expected in the summer of 2013, making the new Career Technology Center classroom-ready for the 2013 fall semester.
 The building was locally funded through a 2010 bond issue for building and remodeling projects.